 We want to be environmentally sustainable and are working everyday on new and exciting projects.
 Here is some of what we have already done:

-- Making it easier for you to use sustainable transport options.We worked with the NSW Government to bring the B-Line bus service to the beaches.
+- Made it easier for you to use sustainable transport options.We worked with the NSW Government to bring the B-Line bus service to the beaches.
 We have recently adopted a Northern Beaches Transport Strategy: Move 2038.
 We also support car share facilities, provision of electric vehicle charging points and bike networks

-- Supporting innovation with the installation of SOURCE water hydropanels at Currawong Holiday Cottages. in partnership with Zero Mass Water and ARENA.
+- Supported innovation with the installation of SOURCE water hydropanels at Currawong Holiday Cottages. in partnership with Zero Mass Water and ARENA.
 They produce clean drinking water from air and build resilience into the water supply of the site

 - Committed to becoming plastic free.
 We want to show leadership so we've given over 400 reusable cups to staff.
 We help you do it too, with water fountains for bottle refills and over the next two years we will work with our local businesses to reduce their plastic use